epam/ai-dial/docs/Deployment/Bedrock Model Deployment.md

 ![](img/aws1.jpg)

 > To use Bedrock, it is necessary to seek permission to access Bedrock's foundation models.
 To accomplish this, ensuring the correct IAM Policies is crucial.
-You can find instructions on how to create IAM Policies in the [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html).
+You can find instructions on how to create IAM Policies in the [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html).
 Additionally, for specific models, you may be required to provide details about your use case before being able to request access.
 For more information, please refer to the [Providers](https://eu-central-1.console.aws.amazon.com/bedrock/home#/providers) section on the Bedrock homepage.

 ## Step 2: Create IAM Policy

 IAM (Identity and Access Management) policies in AWS (Amazon Web Services) are a set of rules that define permissions for users, groups, and roles within an AWS account.

-> Refer to [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) to learn more.
+> Refer to [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) to learn how to create a policy.

-You can create your own IAM policy or use AWS-managed IAM policy **AmazonBedrockFullAccess**, which grants the full access to the Bedrock service.
+You can create your own IAM policy or use AWS-managed IAM policy **AmazonBedrockFullAccess**, which grants full access to the Bedrock service.

 When using a custom policy, we recommend assigning permissions below to limit the scope of allowed interactions with models: